sebastiangreger/kirby3-commentions/README.md

 #### Announcing your webmentions endpoint in your HTML &lt;head&gt;

 In order to receive webmentions (this is optional, you may also use the plugin for traditional comments only), you have to announce your webmention endpoint in the HTML &lt;head&gt;.
-The easiest way is by placing `<?php commentionsEndpoints(); ?>` within the applicable template (often in `snippets/header.php`); if in doubt, place it at the very end just before the &lt;</head>&gt; tag.
+The easiest way is by placing `<?php commentions('endpoints'); ?>` within the applicable template (often in `snippets/header.php`); if in doubt, place it at the very end just before the &lt;</head>&gt; tag.

 #### Setting up a cronjob to process the inbox queue (only applicable if using Webmentions)